|

 have shown that when the average man looks at a woman from the front, he

-focuses his gaze on her breasts and then at her crotch; when he looks at
+focuses his gaze on her crotch and on her breasts; when he looks at a woman

 what he is thinking, but my own clinical work with male